malte-b/musical_env_bike/documentation.md

 The sonification by Kasper Fangel Skov [[?5]](#reference-list) is concerned about climate and human health as well but focuses not on ozone but on dimensions like temperature, light, humidity, and noise.
 Interestingly this sonification of urban environmental data of different cities also uses voice to classify the used data in categories like "high" or "medium".

 Also intersting is a project by Jon Bellona and John Park [[?6]](#reference-list) [[?7]](#reference-list).
 They are not directly sonifying air pollution data but carbon emissions of twitter feeds.
 This indirect concern about air pollution is communicated with a physical visualisation.
 The auditive as well as visual experience aims to connect virtuality and reality.
 Based on the estimation that one twitter tweet produces 0.02 grams of CO2, gas bubbles inside a water tank are released based on personal twitter feed data.
-The physical visualisation is supported by sound, which makes the installation even more powerful.
+The physical visualisation is supported by sound, which makes the feeling transported by the installation even more powerful.

 #### Sonic Bikes and Kayaks
 Apart from the sonification projects described above, we got inspiration by the *Sonic Kayak* [[?]](#reference-list) and the *Sonic Bike* [[?1]](#reference-list) [[?2]](#reference-list) [[?3]](#reference-list) projects.
 Both projects were introduced to us by *Kaffe Matthews* who works on these topics for many years.